Statistical data assimilation for estimating electrophysiology simultaneously with connectivity within a biological

 \subsection{\textbf{Estimating additional cellular properties}}

-Still using as measurements the three voltage time series, and resetting all parameters to their original (non-zero) values for active-mode, I attempted to include in the list of parameters to be estimated the time constants $t_0$ and $t_1$ of all gating variables of the model (refer to \textit{Model} for the forms of the gating variables).
-This addition resulted in high degeneracy of estimates, with no single set clearly corresponding to a path of least cost; see \textit{Discussion}.
+Still using as measurements the three voltage time series, and resetting all parameters to their original (non-zero) values for sequential-bursting mode, the list of parameters to be estimated was extended to include the time constants $t_{U0}$ and $t_{U1}$ of all gating variables of the model (refer to \textit{Model} for the forms of the gating variables).
+With five gating variables, the additional number of unknown parameters is ten (see Equations~\ref{eq:ionCurrents} and~\ref{eq:gatingVariables}).
+This addition resulted in high degeneracy of estimates and poor predictive power across trials (see \textit{Discussion}).